zhouhufeng/FAVORannotator/README.md

 -	``` $ Rscript   FAVORannotatorGDS.r  22 ```

 Scripts for submitting jobs for all chromosomes simultaneously have been provided.
-They use SLURM, which is supported by many high-perfomance clusters, and utilize parallel jobs to boost performance.
+They use SLURM, which is supported by many high-performance clusters, and utilize parallel jobs to boost performance.

 A SLURM script to simplify the process can be found here: ([submission.sh](https://github.com/zhouhufeng/FAVORannotator/blob/main/Scripts/SQL/submitJobs.sh)).